From local shops and chains that also offer meals and snacks down to farmers markets, finding organic food in Lisbon has never been easier.

 Largo do Conde Barão, 15 (Santos), Mon-Sat 10.30am-7.30pm

-Part of a major supermarket chain in Portugal (Modelo e Continente), Go Natural has five branches just in the city, and two other around Lisbon (Carnaxide and Estoril).
-It sells organic fruit and vegetables, fresh bread, dairy products, wine and pretty everything you need for the weekly shop.
+Part of a major supermarket chain in Portugal (Modelo e Continente), Go Natural has a number of branches within the city, and also around Lisbon (Carnaxide and Estoril).
+This organic supermarket sells fruit and vegetables, fresh bread, dairy products, wine and pretty everything you need for the weekly shop.

 The Chiado branch has an adjacent café with a terrace that provides healthy meals and snacks.
 Not everything is organic in the restaurant (and in the supermarket for that matter), but it offers a range of ever-changing healthy dishes, quiches and salads made daily.